ponylang/ponylang-website/content/blog/last-week-in-pony-051219.md

 - Recording of the May 7, 2019 Pony developer sync is available [here](https://sync-recordings.ponylang.io/r/2019_05_07.m4a)

-- The implementation of [RFC #62](https://github.com/ponylang/rfcs/blob/master/text/0062-tcpconnection-hard-close.md) has been merged to master.
+- The implementation of [RFC #62](https://github.com/ponylang/rfcs/blob/main/text/0062-tcpconnection-hard-close.md) has been merged to main.

 ## RFCs